Preparing The Roads Before The Truck Can Get Through

 All nationalities must obtain a Ghanaian visa in advance, before joining the Oasis trip.
 You will need to apply for this visa in your country of residence, so please allow time for your visa process before you leave home.

-Depending on your nationality, you may be able to apply for a 3 month, 6 month or 1 year visa.
+Depending on your nationality and the trip you have booked, you may be able to apply for a 3 month, 6 month or 1 year visa.
 Details for the visa process and application will be emailed to you a few months before your trip departs.

 Guinea